Ticket Fines and Penalties in California

 A court judge may suspend your driver's license, regardless of point count, if convicted of one of the following:

-Drivers 21 years old or younger have less leeway.
-In addition to the violation listed above, the court and/or DMV will suspend your driving privileges:
+Drivers with a Provisional license have less leeway when it comes to fines and penalties.
+In addition to the violations listed above, the court and/or California DMV will suspend your driving privileges if you:

-- If you receive a traffic ticket and fail to appear in court
+- Receive a traffic ticket and fail to appear in court.

-- If you get a traffic ticket and fail to pay the fine
+- Get a traffic ticket and fail to pay the fine.

-- If you have a 3rd at-fault collision or conviction (or any combination) within 12 months
+- Have commit a 3rd offense of an at-fault collision or conviction (or any combination) within 12 months.

-- If you are convicted of using alcohol or a controlled substance
+- Are convicted of using alcohol or a controlled substance while driving.

-You must notify your employer within 30 days of conviction of any traffic violations (this does include parking tickets).
+You must notify your employer within 30 days of conviction of any traffic violations.
 Even if you get ticketed while driving your own car, you still must notify your employer.
-If the conviction occurs out-of-state, use a Report of Out-of-State Traffic Conviction by a Commercial Driver (Form DL 535) to notify your employer.
+If the conviction occurs outside of California, use a Report of Out-of-State Traffic Conviction by a Commercial Driver (Form DL 535) to notify your employer.

 CDL Points and Violations on Driving Record

-Any violation you receive while operating a commercial vehicle carries one and one-half the normal point count.
+Any violation you receive while operating a commercial vehicle carries heavier fines and penalties.
 Plus, many of these violations will remain on your driving record for extended periods of time.
 Some of the longer violations include:

-You will lose your CDL for 1 year for the following first offenses:
+You will lose your CDL for 1 year or longer for the following offenses (1st offense):

-- Using vehicle in felony involving a controlled substance―1 year
+- Using your vehicle in a felony involving a controlled substance―1 year.

 Serious Traffic Violations

-Some of these include reckless driving, following too closely, driving 15 MPH or more above the posted speed limit, improper lane change and driving a commercial vehicle without the proper class CDL and/or endorsement.
-A conviction of any of these violations will result in the loss of driving privileges for:
+Some of these include reckless driving, following too closely, driving 15 MPH or more above the posted speed limit, improper lane changes, and driving a commercial vehicle without the proper class CDL and/or endorsement.
+In addition to a heavy fine, conviction of any of these violations will result in the loss of driving privileges for a minimum of:

-You will be disqualified from operating a commercial vehicle for life if convicted a second time for any of the following offenses:
+You will be disqualified from operating a commercial vehicle for life for subsequent convictions of any of the following offenses: